-Adults: These classes focus on the fundamental and applied techniques at the intermediate to advanced level, reinforcing knnowledge of basic techniques and further developing the student's knowledge of practical application of aikido techniques, including ukemi, and develop flexibility and stamina.
+Adults: These classes focus on the fundamental and applied techniques at the intermediate to advanced level, reinforcing knowledge of basic techniques and further developing the student's knowledge of practical application of Aikido techniques, including ukemi, and develop flexibility and stamina.
 Attendance is open to all adult members, regardless of rank.

-Adults - Advanced: These classes focus on intermediate and advanced techniques and maximum benefit from the class requires some comfort level with ukemi technhiques .
+Adults - Advanced: These classes focus on intermediate and advanced techniques and maximum benefit from the class requires some comfort level with ukemi techniques.
 The class is structured to provide the more advanced students the opportunity to polish techniques and practice a wider variety of applications.
-Attendence is open to all dojo members but these classes are targeted at students with more than two years experience.
+Attendance is open to all dojo members but these classes are targeted at students with more than two years experience.

-Adults Weapons classes: Weapons training is an integral part of the Aikido curriculum.
+Adults Weapons (Jo/bokken) classes: Weapons training is an integral part of the Aikido curriculum.
 Aikido is designed to respond to attacks with weapons as well as empty handed attacks.
-Also, some of the baisc movements of Aikido are derived from traditional Japanese weaons arts.
+Also, some of the basic movements of Aikido are derived from traditional Japanese weapons arts.
 Weapons practice helps in development of balance, posture, movement, hand to eye coordination and concentration.
 Aikido weapons include Jo (wooden staff), Bokken (wooden sword) and Tanto (wooden knife).
 Attendance is open to all adult dojo members.